johnsiilver/boutique/docs/README.md

 with Boutique.
 This provides an IRC like service using websockets.
 Users can access the chat server and subscribe to a channel where they can:

- * Send and receive messages on a channel to other users on the channel
+ * Send and receive messages on a comm channel to other users on the comm channel
- * View who is on a channel
+ * View who is on a comm channel
- * Change channels
+ * Change comm channels

 We are going to include middleware that: